image-source-control/image-source-control/readme.txt

 e.g.

-1. Upload `wz-image-source-control`-folder to the `/wp-content/plugins/` directory
+1. Upload `wg-image-source-control`-folder to the `/wp-content/plugins/` directory
 1. Activate ISC through the 'Plugins' menu in WordPress

 == Screenshots ==